edgedb/edgedb/docs/guides/tutorials/graphql_apis_with_strawberry.rst

 :edb-alt-title: Building a GraphQL API with EdgeDB and Strawberry

-EdgeDB allows you to leverage GraphQL queries with the built-in GraphQL extension.
+EdgeDB allows you to query your database with GraphQL via the built-in GraphQL extension.
 It enables you to expose GraphQL-driven CRUD APIs for all object types, their properties, links, and aliases.
 This opens up the scope for creating backendless applications where the users will directly communicate with the database.
-You can learn more about that in the `GraphQL <https://www.edgedb.com/docs/graphql/index>`_ section of the doc.
+You can learn more about that in the `GraphQL <https://www.edgedb.com/docs/graphql/index>`_ section of the docs.

 However, as of now, EdgeDB is not ready to be used as a standalone backend.
 You shouldn't expose your EdgeDB instance directly to the application’s frontend;